Buffett 2.0: A Second Trip to See ‘Oracle of Omaha’

 About the Graduate School of Management

 The UC Davis Graduate School of Management is consistently ranked among the premier business schools in the nation.
 World-class faculty members renowned for their research and teaching, highly selective admissions, innovative and entrepreneurial students, successful alumni and a location at the heart of Northern California’s economic engine combine to provide an extraordinary, collaborative learning environment.
-Established in 1981, the school provides management education to more than 400 students enrolled in Daytime MBA and Working Professional MBA programs.
+Established in 1981, the school provides management education to more than 400 students enrolled in Full-Time MBA and Working Professional MBA programs.